top of page

 Climate-vegetation interaction and the global hydrological cycle

-2013, MSc student @ University of Turin, Italy
+2013, MSc Physics of Complex Systems @ University of Turin, Italy

 Supervisor: Prof Antonello Provenzale